(A) All licensees shall verify the successful attainment of approved OPPCE as set forth in rule 4779-9-02 of the Administrative Code.

 (E) It shall be the responsibility of the licensee to maintain and keep all records to serve as documentation for any audit pertaining to the completion of OPPCE requirements; including, but not limited to certificates of completion, transcripts, letters of attendance, or attendance registers.
 Records shall be maintained for a period of four years beyond the renewal date requiring attestation of OPPCE compliance for the holders of a license issued under sections 4779.10, 4779.11, 4779.12, 4779.13, 4779.16, and 4779.17 of the Revised Code.
 Legible copies shall be sent to the board only in response to an audit.

-(F) Failure to meet OPPCE requirements or failure to provide attestation of completion of necessary OPPCE hours sent to the board by January thirty-first of any relevant renewal year may result in automatic suspension of license by April first of that year, pursuant to section 4779.20 of the Revised Code.
+(F) Failure to meet OPPCE requirements or failure to provide attestation of completion of necessary OPPCE hours may result in disciplinary action including suspension of the license , pursuant to sections 4779.20 and 4779.28 of the Revised Code.
 Failure to verify completion of necessary OPPCE hours within thirty days after receipt of an audit request from the board may result in disciplinary action pursuant to section 4779.28 of the Revised Code.
 If reinstatement is desired, such individual shall be required to submit a formal request for reinstatement of licensure.

 Promulgated Under: 119.03